-Additionally it is good business practice to use your full name and a picture of yourself since this is part of your brand.
+Additionally, it is a good business practice to use your full name and a picture of yourself since this is part of your brand.

 You may not think much of this but your digital footprint is part of the reputation you are building.
 You are the face of your business.

-As with any business visitors are building a relationship with you.
-All this type of information humanize you while building your reputation.
+As with any business, visitors are building a relationship with you.
+All this type of information humanizes you while building your reputation.

 While comments are quite valuable to bloggers and visitors alike, it only adds value when done correctly.